cf init

 /cf-plan,/cf-ask,/cf-rememberwill write docs in this language. - Step 4 -

 /cf-learnconfig.
 The settings for the learning extraction skill.
-You can configure the language, output directory, and categories. - Step 5 - Shell completion.
+You can configure the language, output directory (default:~/.coding-friend/learn/), and categories.
+Settings are always saved to global config.
+The CF Learn MCP is auto-registered in Claude Code after this step. - Step 5 - Shell completion.
 Adds tab completion for

 cfcommands to your shell. - Step 6 - Statusline.
 The statusline is a small section at the bottom of the screen that shows the current status of the Coding Friend session.
 You can configure it later with